 On Sept.
 1, 1999, the NHL Board of Governors approved Mario Lemieux’s application to buy the Pittsburgh Penguins, the team that drafted him and for who he became a superstar.

-Lemieux retired from playing the just over two years prior to making this purchase.
+Lemieux retired from playing just over two years prior to making the purchase.
 The Penguins were in serious financial trouble at this time, and Lemieux stepping in helped them remain in Pittsburgh.
 He deferred much of the $32 million still owed to him and converts it into equity in the team.
 This is the first time in North American sports history where a team is owned by one of its former players.

 Morenz Returns to Montreal